digital-science/dimensions-network-gen/README.md

 ### Accessing BigQuery

-[Google BigQuery](https://cloud.google.com/bigquery/) is cloud database that enables scalable analysis over petabytes of data.

-In order to access the Dimensions datasets, you need to be able to connect to BigQuery using Python.
+In order to access the Dimensions datasets, you need to be able to connect to [Google BigQuery](https://cloud.google.com/bigquery/) using Python.
 This means:

 * **Installing the SDK**.
 Installing & authorizing the the Google Cloud SDK, "gcloud," available [directly from Google](https://cloud.google.com/sdk/docs/install).
 If you can open a terminal and the `gcloud` command is recognized, it has been sufficiently configured.
 * **Setting up a GCP project**.
 Each time you interact with BigQuery, you need to specify which GCP project you are using.
-This is used for billing purposes, logging and resources access management.
+This is generally used for resources access management.
 More info [here](https://docs.dimensions.ai/bigquery/gcp-setup.html).

-Note: BigQuery operates a pay-as-you-query model, meaning that each time you query you'll be billed for the data costs related to that query.
-Luckily, newly created projects which have no associated billing account provide a [sandbox](https://cloud.google.com/bigquery/docs/sandbox) experience, providing initial access to the [free tier](https://cloud.google.com/free) of BigQuery provided by Google, which is more than enough for using this library.
+Note: newly created projects which have no associated billing account provide a [sandbox](https://cloud.google.com/bigquery/docs/sandbox) experience, providing initial access to the [free tier](https://cloud.google.com/free) of BigQuery provided by Google.
+The free tier is more than enough for using this library.